 Prolotherapy is a regenerative injection technique which triggers your body to repair damaged connective tissue supporting joints and muscles.
-Often surgery can be avoided with a series of Prolo treatments.
+Often surgery can be avoided with a series of Prolotherapy treatments.

 Specifically, Prolo targets ligaments (holding bones to bones), tendons (muscles to bones) and cartilage (non-bone structural tissue).
-Often these tissues are injured, and never fully heal.
-This is because the healing process of the body requires blood components (platelets and other blood cells) to find the injury to trigger healing.
-The problem is these tissues have very little blood flow, so injury sites are not detected leading to incomplete healing.
-The tissue is now painful and weakened.
-Muscles in the surrounding tissue try to protect the joint leading to spasm and more pain.
+Often these tissues are injured and never fully heal because the body's healing process requires blood components (platelets and other blood cells) to find the injury to trigger healing.
+The problem is these tissues have very little blood flow, so injury sites are not detected, leading to incomplete healing.
+As a result, the tissue is now painful and weakened.
+In addition, muscles in the surrounding tissue try to protect the joint, leading to spasms and more pain.

-Prolo treatment is an injection of a proliferative solution directly into the injured site.
+Prolotherapy treatment injects a proliferative solution directly into the injured site.
 The proliferative solution most often contains a simple mix of dextrose and local anesthetic.
 The action of placing the needle at the site of injury allows blood to enter the tissue.
-The dextrose solution results in blood flowing into the specific site triggering healing exactly where it is required.
+The dextrose solution results in blood flowing into the specific area, triggering healing exactly where it is required.
 It is your body's natural processes that take over from this point.